Giants vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Rafael Devers has collected 98 hits with 22 doubles, 25 home runs and 34 walks.
-He has driven in 76 runs with two stolen bases.
+- Rafael Devers has 98 hits with 22 doubles, 25 home runs, 34 walks and 76 RBI.
+He's also stolen two bases.

 Devers Recent Games